 Handle.
 If the temperature gauge on your dashboard shows that your engine is becoming too hot, pull to the side of the road.
 Roll your windows down and turn on the heat and the fan.
 Doing this will pull the heat from the engine into the cabin.
 With the windows down, that hot air should flow from the cabin quickly.
 Do this for about 20 minutes, keeping an eye on your temperature gauge.
 Once the temperature returns to normal, you can start driving again.
 If, after 20 minutes, the engine’s temperature has not gone down, call for roadside help.

 Underinflated tires will flatten against the ground more than properly inflated tires.
 This can increase the amount of friction and heat that the tires are exposed to.
 Coupled with scorching hot roads, your tires are far more likely to blow out.
 Make sure that your tires are inflated to the appropriate PSI.
 You can find the recommended PSI for your vehicle’s tires in the owner’s manual.
 It’s also listed on the tire PSI sticker located on the driver’s side door jamb.

 The summer months can make for some unpleasant driving due to the high heat.
-But, by following these precautions, you can remain comfortable and safe–and keep your vehicle running.
+But, by following these precautions, you can make your summer drive comfortable and safe–and keep your vehicle running.

 Read next: While you’re out enjoying your carefree summer drive, make sure you’re prepared for the unexpected.